aws-samples/cfn101-workshop/workshop/content/intermediate/templates/resource-dependencies/_index.md

 7. In the review page, scroll to the bottom and choose **Create stack**.

-Once the stack is created, your stack events should look like in the following example:
+Once the stack is created, your stack events should look like the following:

 ![resource-dependencies-lab-ref-getatt.png](resource-dependencies/resource-dependencies-lab-ref-getatt.png)